raspberrypilearning/infrared-bird-box/README.md

 ![image](./images/pi-noir-before-after.jpg "Pi NoIR before and after")

-Once you're satisfied that you have all of the glue out you can take a pair of tweezers and firmly grip the inner section of the camera as shown below.
-You should then be able to rotate it left and right.
-Carefully rotate it left a few turns.
+Once you're satisfied that you have all of the glue out you can take a pair of tweezers, or jewelry pliers, and firmly grip the inner section of the camera as shown below.
+You should then be able to rotate it.
+Carefully rotate it anti-clockwise a few turns.
 Now reconnect the camera to the Raspberry Pi and check to see how the keys look.

 You may wish to put something under the keys at this point to simulate the height of a nest, to make doubly sure that the birds will be in focus.
-Once birds move in you can't come back and adjust the camera if you've got the focus wrong.
+Once birds move in you can't come back and adjust the camera if the focus is wrong.

 ![image](./images/pi-noir-tweezers.jpg "Pi NoIR with tweezers")

-Be careful not to rotate too far left otherwise the lens will actually pop out and then it can be a bit tricky to get it back in and on the thread.
-If this does happen just put it back in gently and rotate right until it catches.
+Be careful not to rotate too far otherwise the lens will actually pop out and then it can be a bit tricky to get it back in and on the thread.
+If this does happen just put it back in gently and rotate clockwise until it catches.
 Once the required focus has been found you don't need to re-glue it.
 It won't move on its own even if it gets a few bumps and knocks.

 ##Step 5: Installing the camera and LED into the Bird Box